Met Office issues thunderstorm weather warning after heatwave scorches Britain

 It comes after scorching temperatures across the country on Monday and Tuesday, with some areas seeing the mercury climb above 33C in the hottest places.

-The yellow weather warning is in place across swathes of Scotland including Aberdeenshire, Dundee, Edinburgh, East Lothian, and Glasgow from 2pm until midnight on Wednesday.
-A second thunderstorm follows immediately afterwards, covering much of central and eastern northern Ireland as well as Scotland until 10pm on Thursday.
+The yellow weather warning is in place from 2pm until midnight on Wednesday across swathes of Scotland, including Aberdeenshire, Dundee, Edinburgh, East Lothian, and Glasgow.
+A second thunderstorm follows immediately afterwards, covering much of central and eastern Northern Ireland, as well as Scotland, until 10pm on Thursday.

-Forecasters have said those living in the affected areas should be prepared for heavy rainfall, warning hail and gusty winds are also possible.
+Forecasters said those living in the affected areas should be prepared for heavy rainfall, warning hail and gusty winds are also possible.
+They added drivers should prepare for “difficult driving conditions” and some road closures due to the storms.

+Heat health alerts have been extended into next week for much of England after the fourth heatwave of the summer brought thunderstorms and showers.

+The UK Health Security Agency said yellow warnings will now be in place in Yorkshire and Humber, the East and West Midlands, London, the South East and South West and East of England until 6pm on August 18.

 Join our commenting forum